 - 'site-of-origin': Is meant to uniquely identify the set of routes learned from a site via a particular CE/PE connection and is used to prevent routing loops (Section 7 of [RFC4364]).
 The Site of Origin attribute is encoded as a Route Origin Extended Community. - 'ipv6-site-of-origin': Carries an IPv6 Address Specific BGP Extended Community that is used to indicate the Site of Origin for VRF information [RFC5701].
 It is used to prevent routing loops. - 'redistribute-connected': Controls whether the PE-CE link is advertised to other PEs. - 'bgp-max-prefix': Controls the behavior when a prefix maximum is reached. - 'max-prefix': Indicates the maximum number of BGP prefixes allowed in the BGP session.
 If the limit is reached, the action indicated in 'violate-action' will be followed. - 'warning-threshold': A warning notification is triggered when this limit is reached. - 'violate-action': Indicates which action to execute when the maximum number of BGP prefixes is reached.
-Examples of such actions are: send a warning message, discard extra paths from the peer, or restart the session. - 'bgp-timers': Two timers can be captured in this container: (1) 'hold-time' which is the time interval that will be used for the HoldTimer (Section 4.2 of [RFC4271]) when establishing a BGP session.
-(2) 'keepalive' which is the time interval for the KeepAlive timer between a PE and a BGP peer (Section 4.4 of [RFC4271]). - 'authentication': The module adheres to the recommendations in Section 13.2 of [RFC4364] as it allows enabling TCP-AO [RFC5925] and accommodates the installed base that makes use of MD5.
+Examples of such actions are: send a warning message, discard extra paths from the peer, or restart the session. - 'restart-timer': Indicates, in seconds, the time interval after which the BGP session will be reestablished. - 'bgp-timers': Two timers can be captured in this container: (1) 'hold-time' which is the time interval that will be used for the HoldTimer (Section 4.2 of [RFC4271]) when establishing a BGP session.
+(2) 'keepalive' which is the time interval for the KeepAlive timer between a PE and a BGP peer (Section 4.4 of [RFC4271]).
+Both timers are expressed in seconds. - 'authentication': The module adheres to the recommendations in Section 13.2 of [RFC4364] as it allows enabling TCP-AO [RFC5925] and accommodates the installed base that makes use of MD5.
 In addition, the module includes a provision for the use of IPsec.